dwai1714/enterprise-audit-service/README.md

 The Java version of the program is available at
 https://github.com/dwai1714/audit-client.git
 Either copy the jar in your class path or just copy the two files in your project.
-In your service where any CRUD is called just add auditClient.createAuditLog(false, yourObject.getPrimaryKey().toString(), ENTITY_NAME_OF_YOUR_OBJECT, yourObject);
+In your service where any CRUD is called just add:
+a) If you want the entity to be saved even if the logger is down or throws error: auditClient.createAuditLog(false, yourObject.getPrimaryKey().toString(), ENTITY_NAME_OF_YOUR_OBJECT, yourObject);
+b) If you want the entity NOT to be saved even if the logger is down or throws error: auditClient.createAuditLog(yourObject.getPrimaryKey().toString(), ENTITY_NAME_OF_YOUR_OBJECT, yourObject);
 In the application yaml (For Spring).
 Please use config file of your language specific add the following audit.serverUrl=http://localhost:8000/api (Replace with the actual URL of the server)